saurabh1088/notes/AI/LinearAlgebra.md

 ---

+Below are some detailed topics reasoning importance of Linear Algebra in AI.

 ### 1.1 Data Representation
 At its heart, AI, especially machine learning and deep learning, is about processing and transforming data.
 This data is rarely a single number; it's usually collections of numbers, images, text, or other complex structures.
 Linear algebra provides the mathematical framework to represent these diverse forms of data and perform efficient operations on them.